 Help for rotator cuff injuries

 If you or someone you love has experienced rotator cuff injuries, it is important to talk with a doctor as soon as possible.
 If you live in or around the Philadelphia area, specialized help is available nearby at Rothman Institute.
-For more information, or to schedule an appointment, please contact us today at 1.800.321.9999.
+For more information, please visit us here or contact us at 1-800-321-9999.